-So once again, consultation.
-The consultation executive order, another section that we have sort of hung onto here is Section 3(c)2 that says that agencies shall, where possible, defer to Indian tribes to establish standards.
-So this is something that we hope that tribes will look at and think about.
-If you have an alternative, if you have some standards to offer us that you think would be suitable to make changes to a regulation, we would love to hear them.
-We would love to take a look at those.
-And if we can, like the order says, that we will defer to your standards in place of ours.
-So if we can do that, that's going to be a very positive thing, I think.
+11 So once again, consultation.
+The 12 consultation executive order, another section that 13 we have sort of hung onto here is Section 3(c)2 that says that agencies shall, where possible, defer to 14 Indian tribes to establish standards.
+So this is 15 16 something that we hope that tribes will look at and 17 think about.
+If you have an alternative, if you have some standards to offer us that you think would 18 19 be suitable to make changes to a regulation, we 20 would love to hear them.
+We would love to take a 21 look at those.
+And if we can, like the order says, 2.2 that we will defer to your standards in place of So if we can do that, that's going to be a 23 ours. very positive thing, I think.
+24 again, closes February 12th.
+You can e-mail, you 1 2 can fax, you can hand me a packet here today. Ι will scan it in and get it up next week.
+Mark and 3 his cohort, Mavis, they get all this stuff up.
+4 Ι 5 have already gotten one transcript, and that will be up probably in the next day or two.
+As they come in 6 7 and we fix them up, they are going to be up on the website.
+So you will be able to see what everyone 8 9 else has said at prior meetings.